trollLemon/DiscordBot_improved/MicroServices/GoManip/README.md

  - `--pretty_print` to enable pretty printing rather than json in the logs.
 The default value is false.
  - `--num_workers`  to specify how many worker goroutines to spawn.
 The default value is the max number of logical cpus available to the process.

-Since all operations are vectorized due to opencv, image manipulation functions are fast, but can clog up the CPU scheduler if too many jobs are running. `--num_workers` can help set a bound for how many jobs will have opencv operations.
+Since all operations are vectorized due to opencv, image manipulation functions are fast, but can clog up the CPU if too many jobs are dispatched. `--num_workers` can help set a bound for how many jobs will have threaded OpenCV operations.